vivekpkadam220482/LightHouse-Audit/README.md

 3. **Permission errors**: Run with appropriate permissions for file system access
 4. **Network timeouts**: Increase timeout values in the configuration files
 5. **Lighthouse import errors**: The framework uses the correct import path for Lighthouse v11
+6. **Disclaimer not handled**: Check console output for disclaimer detection messages.
+If disclaimers aren't being handled, you may need to add custom selectors to `utils/disclaimer-handler.js`

 ### ✅ Verified Working